Tachyon711/welcomehome/README.md

-# Welcome Home!
+# Welcome Home
-Say hello to Welcome Home! v.1.1.5
+Say hello to Welcome Home v.1.1.5

-This project is built to provide a custom, light, and minimal new tab page for browsers, particularly Chromium-based ones.
+This project is built to provide a custom, light, and minimal new tab page extension for browsers, particularly Chromium-based ones.
 It would also work with other browsers that support Chrome extensions, like Firefox and Waterfox.

 I built this project to substitute for other existing alternatives.
 As to why: